Skip to content

 • Messages may be delayed

-• Consider using /verbose to disable verbose mode and reduce traffic
+• Use /verbose off to disable verbose mode and reduce traffic

 Security Notes